Jetstar Hong Kong

 Jetstar Hong Kong was a planned low fare airline, based at Hong Kong International Airport (Currently as a brand used for promoting the sister companies of Jetstar).
 In June 2015, Hong Kong's Air Transport Licensing Authority refused Jetstar Hong Kong's application for an operating licence.

-It was formed in 2012 as a venture between China Eastern Airlines and Qantas.
+It was formed in 2012 as a joint venture between China Eastern Airlines and Qantas.
 Later, on 6 June 2013, Shun Tak Holdings, a conglomerate in Hong Kong and Macau managed by Pansy Ho invested US$66 million for a 33.3% stake with China Eastern Airlines and Qantas.
 Jetstar Hong Kong is a subsidiary of Shun Tak Holdings under the Listing Rules.

 However, Hong Kong's Air Transport Licensing Authority refused Jetstar Hong Kong's application for an operating licence on 25 June 2015.
 Subsequently, China Eastern Airlines and Qantas announced the end of its involvement in Jetstar Hong Kong.

 Jetstar Hong Kong remains a promotion brand in Hong Kong with an active Facebook page and emphasize their direct flights to Tokyo, Osaka, Singapore, Hanoi and Da Nang.